-The endangered regional ecosystem, one plant, seven animal species of conservation significance are the main values of this park.
+The endangered regional ecosystem and 11 animal species of conservation significance are the main values of this park.
 The priorities for park management will be to mitigate any threats to these values through fire and pest management.
 Management actions will be undertaken which aim to ensure:

-- life and property on and adjacent to the park is protected - fire should be excluded from the park's endangered regional ecosystem - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of the regional ecosystem and conservation significant species.
+- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystem through the application of planned burn guidelines and a strategy - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of regional ecosystem and animal species of conservation significance - management of natural area recreation activities and infrastructure assure environmental sustainability.